Hair Transplant Repair in India

 - The unsightly appearance of hair plugs

-Clearly the best way to avoid problems that result from progressive hair loss is to develop initially a plan that considers the balance between hair supply and hair loss.
+The best way to avoid problems that result from progressive hair loss is to develop a plan that considers the balance between hair supply and hair loss.

 A conservative and principled surgical plan for the recipient site in keeping with the concept of hair economics.